imihalik/DifferentialEvolution/README.md

 ## Overview

-The implementation of the Differential Evolution (DE) method from SciPy has been adapted into a Qiskit Optimizer class.
+The implementation of the Differential Evolution (DE) method from SciPy has been adapted into a Qiskit Optimizer class: https://qiskit-community.github.io/qiskit-algorithms/apidocs/qiskit_algorithms.optimizers.html
 This adaptation enables the utilization of classical optimization algorithm within Qiskit's quantum computing framework.

 ### Parameters